-Assessment under BEAM Plus for New Buildings covers the demolition, planning, design, construction and commissioning of a building and should be initiated in the early stages of project development.
+- Assessment The Applicant shall define the project boundary to undergo the BEAM Plus assessment.
+The project boundary needs not necessarily follow the site boundary of the development, which however, should be consistent throughout the project assessment. - Certification Assessment under BEAM Plus for New Buildings covers the demolition, Framework planning, design, construction and commissioning of a building and should be initiated in the early stages of project development.
 BEAM Plus for New Buildings aims to reduce the environmental impacts of new buildings while improving the quality and user satisfaction, by the adoption of the best techniques available within reasonable cost.